-16.15 Thermal production accounts for about three fourths of the electricity production followed by hydro electricity.
+14.4.3 Thermal production accounts for about three fourths of the electricity production followed by hydro electricity.
 Besides being cleaner, harnessing hydro potential holds the key for economic development of hilly states, particularly North-Eastern States, Sikkim, Uttarakhand, Himachal Pradesh and J&K, since a large proportion of our hydro power potential is located in these states.
 But even with full development of the feasible hydro potential in the country, coal would necessarily continue to remain the primary fuel for meeting future electricity demand.
 Imported coal based thermal power stations, particularly at coastal locations, is encouraged based on their economic viability.
 Use of low ash content coal also helps in reducing the problem of fly ash emissions.
 Significant Lignite resources in the country are located in Tamil Nadu, Gujarat and Rajasthan and these should be increasingly utilized for power generation.
 Lignite mining technology needs to be improved to reduce costs.
 Share of nuclear power in the overall capacity profile is presently less but is increasing significantly.

-Gross Generation of Electricity in Utilities(Thermal, Hydro & Nuclear) and non Utility in India (GWh)
+Gross Generation of Electricity in Utilities(Thermal, Hydro & Nuclear) and non Utility in India (GWh): 2011-12

-16.16 In contrast to India's predominant use of thermal energy for electricity generation, in Canada & Brazil the chief mode is hydro electricity, in Russia it is gas while France predominantly uses nuclear energy.
+14.4.4 In contrast to India's predominant use of thermal energy for electricity generation, in Canada & Brazil the chief mode is hydro electricity, in Russia it is gas while France predominantly uses nuclear energy.
 However, the primary source in case of US, China & South Africa etc is also thermal energy.

-Mode Wise Share of electricity generation in various countries :2010

-16.17 Trade : There has been an increasing trend of coal import to meet the high quality coal requirements of steel plants from 20.93 MTs during 2000-01 to 134.73 MTs during 2012-13 along with an increase in export also from 1.29 MTs to 2.83 MTs during the same period.
-There was an increase of 33.74% in gross import and 33.63% in net imports of coal in 2012-13 over the previous year along with an increase of 40.10% in export of coal during the same period.Net imports of coal during 2012-13 increased by 33.6% to 134.73 million tonnes vis a vis 100.82 million tonnes of net coal imports during 2011-12.
+Mode Wise Share of electricity generation in various countries :2008 to 102.85 MTs during 2011-12 along with an increase in export also from 1.29 MTs to 2.03 MTs during the same period.
+There was an increase of 49.24 % in gross import and 56.29 % in net imports of coal in 2011-12 over the previous year.
+However there was a decline of 53.91 % in export of coal during the same period.